jbhannah/jbhannah.net-jekyll/_posts/2013-01-16-jekyll-on-heroku-without-rack-jekyll-or-custom-buildpacks.md

 process.
 I've updated this post and its associated Gist to reflect this by removing the separate commands for and references to Compass.

+**Updated 2013-02-14:** Added a hint about how to keep Jekyll test posts from appearing in a deployed site on Heroku.
+Thanks to [@fulligin][] for reminding me of it.

 [Heroku]: http://www.heroku.com/
 [Jekyll]: http://jekyllrb.com/
 [Rack::Jekyll]: https://github.com/adaoraul/rack-jekyll